-Art Therapy Can Help Children:
+Art Therapy Benefits

 Children can find their passion and talent by trying different arts like drawing, painting, sculpting, etc. If they can establish their identity through art, they can start to develop self-esteem.
 According to Elena Lamaak, MA, LMHC “Art Therapy can help with emotional expression via non-verbal communication, because often unexpressed words and emotions are at the heart of symptoms and behaviors.
-Benefits can include increasing self-esteem, gaining self-awareness, improving communication, managing behavioral issues, solving problems creatively, reducing stress and anxiety, and developing social skills.”

 Children feel in control of their art.
 They are free to choose which color, shape, and size they want, and that for them it’s a simple sign of independence.
 Art therapy teaches them to trust their own decision and choices.
 Art therapy has been shown to benefit people of all ages.

-- Establish Relationships
+5. Establish Relationships With Art

 Art therapy is an opportunity for children to socialize and establish relationships with therapists and other students.
 They can exchange ideas and opinions making other people know them better.
 Art therapy teaches children to communicate with the people around them.

 Children learn to connect more profoundly with life.
 They become more aware of the world we live in, the feelings of other people, and most importantly themselves.
 Art therapy makes them realize their preference.

-- Forget Traumatic Experiences
+9. Forget Traumatic Experiences With Arts Therapy

-Art therapy diverts the focus of the mind from fear to creativity.
+The therapy diverts the focus of the mind from fear to creativity.
 It addresses the concealed negativity inside children’s thoughts and turns it into something concrete which gives them the power to change it.

 It is vital that children know the effects of an organized mind and organized workplace to create something extraordinary.
 They are trained to place their art materials accordingly, and it teaches them that it is essential in more productive time.
 Art therapy teaches children the order of things.